IBM/cis-integration/iks_manual_steps.md

 This document outlines the manual steps that are needed to connect IBM Cloud Internet Services (CIS) and IBM Kubernetes Service

 ## 1. Adding Domain Name to CIS Instance
 Within the CIS console in the **Overview** tab add your domain name and then configure DNS records with the ingress subdomain present on your IKS Cluster.
-DNS records are optional during this step and can be done later in the **Reliability** tab in CIS.
+DNS records are optional during this step but must be done later in the **Reliability** tab in CIS if not done now.
 In our situation two CNAME DNS records were added to CIS named `@` and `www` with each of their values being the ingress subdomain from the IKS Cluster wanting to be connected.

 ![DNS Records in CIS Console](./images/dns-records-iks.png)